1970–71 NFL playoffs: AFC: Oakland Raiders 21, Miami Dolphins 14

 Quarterback Daryle Lamonica threw two touchdown passes and the Raiders scored 14-points in the second half to defeat the Dolphins 21–14 in a sea of mud at the Oakland Coliseum.

 In the first quarter, both teams blew scoring chances on drives deep into opposing territory, with Raiders kicker George Blanda driving a 23-yard field goal attempt wide right and Miami's Garo Yepremian missing a kick from 24 yards.
 In the second quarter, Dolphins defensive end Bill Stanfill recovered a fumble from Charlie Smith on the Raiders 19 that set up Bob Griese's 16-yard touchdown pass to Paul Warfield.
-With less than five minutes left in the half, Raiders quarterback Daryle Lamonica led the team on a 62-yard scoring drive to tie the game at 7, completing a 21-yard pass to tight end Raymond Chester and an 11-yarder to Fred Biletnikoff before connecting with Beletnikoff in the end zone from 22 yards out.
+With less than five minutes left in the half, Raiders quarterback Daryle Lamonica led the team on a 62-yard scoring drive to tie the game 7–7, completing a 21-yard pass to tight end Raymond Chester and an 11-yarder to Fred Biletnikoff before connecting with Biletnikoff in the end zone from 22 yards out.

-Oakland took the second half kickoff and drove all the way to the Dolphins 2-yard line, but Smith lost another fumble, this was one recovered by defensive back Jake Scott, and the Raiders were unable to break the tie.
+Oakland took the second half kickoff and drove all the way to the Dolphins' two-yard line, but Smith lost another fumble, this one recovered by defensive back Jake Scott, and the Raiders were unable to break the tie.
 On the first play after the turnover, Miami quarterback Bob Griese hooked up with Paul Warfield for 24-yard gain.
 But later in the drive, he was sacked for a 12-yard loss.
-Faced with 3rd down and 19, Griese had to go deep to attempt a first down completion.
+Faced with third down and 19, Griese had to go deep to attempt a first down completion.
 He attempted to throw to Warfield, only to see his pass intercepted by Willie Brown and returned 50 yards for a touchdown, giving the Raiders a 14–7 lead.